 - Use active instead of passive voice.

-- Multimedia: videos, audio, Tweets, and other media are strongly encouraged.
+- Multimedia: embedded videos, audio, Tweets, and other media are strongly encouraged.

 - Bio: Please provide us with your name or alias and a bio.